dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsDeveloperGuide.md

 4.	**Analyst:** When you have completed your work, create a pull request (PR) to merge your branch into the development branch.
-Add a description to the pull request summarising the change and including a list of QA tasks, using check box formatting (see annex [ADD!!!] for example QA checklists for different types of analysis, which you can paste into the PR description).
+Add a description to the pull request summarising the change and including a list of QA tasks, using check box formatting (see [Annex: QA checklists](#annex-qa-checklists) for example QA checklists for different types of analysis, which you can paste into the PR description).

 > [!IMPORTANT] After you create a PR, check whether there are any merge conflicts.